burkeholland/quick-start/src/chapters/chapter5.md

 		"email-validator": "^1.0.2"
 	}
 ```
 Then, the NativeScript CLI adds a folder to the `node_modules` in the root called `email-validator`.
-In this folder is the code used by the module, in this case a small regex check in `app/node_modules/email_validatorindex.js`.
+In this folder is the span used by the module, in this case a small regex check in `app/node_modules/email_validatorindex.js`.

 You're going to add this functionality to our list of groceries, so in `/app/shared/models/User.js`, require the module: